ADO.NET SqlDataAdapter

 2. Understanding Constructors, Methods, and Properties of SqlDataAdapter.

-3. How to create an instance of SqlDataAdapter class in ADO.NET?
+3. How do you create an instance of the SqlDataAdapter class in ADO.NET?

 4. SqlDataAdapter using Stored Procedure.

-5. How to call a stored procedure using SqlDataAdapter?
+5. How do you call a stored procedure using SqlDataAdapter?

 What is ADO.NET SqlDataAdapter in C#?

-The ADO.NET SqlDataAdapter in C# works as a bridge between a DataSet or DataTable and a Data Source (SQL Server Database) to retrieve data.
+The ADO.NET SqlDataAdapter in C# bridges a DataSet or DataTable and a Data Source (SQL Server Database) to retrieve data.
 The SqlDataAdapter is a class that represents a set of SQL commands and a database connection.
 It is used to fill the DataSet or DataTable and update the data source as well.

 Signature of SqlDataAdapter in C#

 As you can see in the below image, the SqlDataAdapter class is a sealed class, so it cannot be inherited.
-Again it is inherited from DbDataAdapter class and implements the IDbDataAdapter, IDataAdapter, and ICloneable interface.
+Again, it is inherited from the DbDataAdapter class and implements the IDbDataAdapter, IDataAdapter, and ICloneable interface.

 What is ADO.NET SqlDataAdapter